L.L. B., D.D.N.

-In the COVID-19 era, what if you had planned to carry out a real estate transaction and go to the notary to sign a mortgage and a deed of sale?
+What should you do if you had planned to carry out a real estate transaction and go to the notary to sign a mortgage and a deed of sale?
 And what if you want to review your will, your protection mandate, your cohabitation agreement or any other notarial act?

 Accordingly, on March 27, 2020, the Government of Quebec decided to authorize notaries to execute notarial acts using technological means.
 Since the beginning of April, they have been able to sign notarial acts electronically which have the same legal effect as if they had been signed in person before a notary.

 A safe alternative

 You can therefore rest assured that a notarial act en minute executed remotely using technological means is authentic: this means that its content, the accuracy of the date and the signatures affixed thereto will be recognized by the courts without having to provide proof thereof.